View Training Dates for Your City

 Work Health and Safety Regulations cover a wide range of safety training including the previously known 10559NATCourse in Working Safely with Asbestos Containing Materials..
 This course is now known as 10852NAT Course in Working Safely with Asbestos Containing Materials.

-The 10852NAT Working with Asbestos Containing Materials Course is a mandatory training program for anyone likely to work with materials containing the harmful fibres.
+The 10852NAT Working Safely with Asbestos Containing Materials is a mandatory training program for any Plumber or Electrician working in the ACT.

 The course teaches you the knowledge and skills to assist in identifying asbestos and minimising exposure.

 What Is the Training Requirement for 10852NAT Course in Working Safely with Asbestos Containing Materials?

 As of July 1st, 2019, all tradespeople working with materials that may contain asbestos fibres must complete the 10852NAT (previously known as 10559NAT) course.
 This regulation applies to workers in Canberra and the rest of the ACT.

 Previously, workers only needed to complete training for the removal of asbestos containing materials (ACMs).
 The ACT Government and industry groups developed the new requirements to help bridge the gap between the various training programmes.